 - 1 tablespoon cognac or brandy or Kahlua (optional.
 Also Kahlua is not vegan friendly)

 - Pinch of fine salt

 - 1-2 tablespoons water (if the mixture is too thick)

-- Ground nuts mixture or cocoa powder or desiccated coconut
+- Ground nuts or cocoa powder or desiccated coconut

-- Transfer all the ingredients for the bliss balls, except the water, to a food processor and blend until smooth.
+- Transfer all the ingredients for the energy balls, except the water, to a food processor and blend until smooth.
 If the mixture is too thick add 1-2 tablespoons water.

 - 180 grams dates are about 12 large medjool dates or 24 small regular dates.
 Also, depending on the moisture content of the dates you may or may not need to add the water.

-- For the ground nuts mixture: Mix well 1/4 cup ground walnuts, 2 tablespoons ground roasted sesame seeds, and 1/4 teaspoon cinnamon.
+- Coating: For the ground nuts mixture, mix well ¼ cup ground walnuts, 2 tablespoons ground roasted sesame seeds, and ¼ teaspoon cinnamon.